Pair a client to a self-hosted server

 - Swap in a real

-ggui serveport is plaintext. - Firewall the admin paths.
+ggui serveport is plaintext HTTP. - Firewall the admin paths.

 POST /admin/pair/initis the only surface that mints codes.
-The/admin/prefix is deliberate — block it from the public internet with one reverse-proxy rule and keep it on a local admin interface or VPN. - Rotate pairing tokens periodically.
+Block the/admin/prefix from the public internet with one reverse-proxy rule; keep it on a local admin interface or VPN. - Rotate pairing tokens.
 Revoke paired devices from the operator console when they’re no longer in use.

 What this does NOT include

 Section titled “What this does NOT include”- Workspaces, billing, usage metering, team management.
-Those are Guuey-hosted SaaS surfaces.
+Guuey-hosted SaaS surfaces.
 They do not exist on a self-hosted server.

 What’s next

-- MCP Protocol Reference — the wire format, identical across OSS and hosted.
+ggui serveon a public URL. - MCP Protocol Reference — wire format, identical across OSS and hosted.